larinivitor/GameBlogger/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+The application works as a catalog of games where players can opine and qualify games

 ![Screenshot](Selection_001.png)

 Below you will find some information on how to perform common tasks.<br>